quattrobaje3na-png/SC-Discord-Medical-Alert/README.md

 ✨ Key Features

-* Monitors display in real time to identify Incapacitated and "Respawned states
+* Monitors display in real time to identify Incapacitated and Repawned states
 * Sends instant, low-profile notifications to your chosen Discord channel via a provided Webhook.
 * Automatically pauses scanning when the game is minimized to save resources and prevent false triggers.
 * No need to edit JSON files manually; a setup window handles your configuration on the first launch.